 The wind power industry is developing rapidly with many new technologies frequently being designed and implemented.
-Also, new problems are revealed due to the many wind power systems in the electrical grid.
-Some of the future wind installations will be very large offshore wind farms that will act as power plants and support the stability and power balance in the electrical grid.
+Also, new problems are revealed due to the many different wind power systems in the electrical grid.
+Some of the future wind installations will be very large offshore wind farms that will act as power plants and support the electrical grid in terms of stability, power balance with services like frequency support, reactive power, etc.

 In the future, it is expected that many small wind turbines will be installed, perhaps as plug and play units at the household level.
 These wind turbines could be both vertical and horizontal axis turbines.
 This will create many new challenges for wind power engineers.
 With the specialisation in Wind Power Systems you are taught how to handle issues such as these.